magento/merchdocs/src/customers/account-dashboard-my-orders.md

 ## Recently Ordered Products

-The **Recent Orders** block is displayed in the sidebar and on the **My Account page** for customers who are logged in.
-The **Recently ordered** block appears after placing an order, it displays five products from the last purchase.
+The **Recent Orders** block is displayed in the sidebar and on the **My Account** page for customers who are logged in.
+The **Recently Ordered** block appears after placing an order.
+It displays five products from the last purchase.

 The customer can re-add products to the cart by selecting the products and clicking **Add to Cart**.
 They can also view the last order by clicking **View all**, which redirects to the _My Account_ page and the **Recent Orders** block.